What Is Target Account List (TAL)?

 How do you build a target account list?

 Start with your ideal customer profile criteria: industry, company size, revenue, and geography.
 Layer in technographic data and intent signals.
 Validate with sales input.
 Score and tier the list based on fit and engagement.
+This is a common area of focus for account-based marketing teams working to improve their approach to Target Account List (TAL).

 How often should you update your TAL?

 Review your target account list quarterly at minimum.
 Remove disqualified accounts, add new accounts based on intent signals, and re-tier based on engagement data.
 Some teams refresh monthly for dynamic segments.
+This is a common area of focus for account-based marketing teams working to improve their approach to Target Account List (TAL).

 How many accounts should be on a TAL?

 It depends on your ABM approach.
 One-to-one programs target 10-50 accounts.
 One-to-few covers 50-500.
 Programmatic ABM can scale to thousands.
 The key is ensuring every account genuinely fits your ICP and has revenue potential.
+This is a common area of focus for account-based marketing teams working to improve their approach to Target Account List (TAL).